 “In first year I was part of the NTU Panthers- Brackenhurst’s cheerleading team- which was a fantastic experience and I had so much fun.
-In second year I joined the Brackenhurst Entertainment Committee which is responsible for organising all the events at the SU throughout the year, coming up with unique ideas and new nights to cater to everyone’s preferences.
-I plan on joining it again when I am back for my final year."
+In second year I joined the Brackenhurst Entertainment Committee which is responsible for organising all the events at the SU throughout the year, coming up with unique ideas and new nights to cater to everyone’s preferences."

 "Since graduating from NTU I secured a job working within the epidemiology and disease surveillance department at the Animal Health Trust (AHT) in Newmarket.

 "Within our team we conduct epidemiological research into aspects of the equine industry relating to the health of horses.
 This includes bio-security practices, and diseases and illnesses like laminitis, equine grass sickness and strangles.